|May 4, 6||919||612||7,990.5||7,990.5||121,677.5|

 Bottomfish seasons and limits

-Marine Area 4 (Neah Bay) east of the Bonilla-Tatoosh line: April 16 – October 15, 2019; minimum size is 22 inches; the daily bag limit is two per angler.
+Marine Area 4 (Neah Bay) east of the Bonilla-Tatoosh line: March 11 – October 21, 2023; no minimum size; the daily bag limit is two per angler.

-West of Bonilla-Tatoosh line: Open March 9 – October 19, 2019.
+West of Bonilla-Tatoosh line: Open March 11 – October 21, 2023.
 No minimum size.
 Daily limit 7.
 No Yelloweye may be retained.
-No retention or possession seaward of 20 fathoms June 1– Labor Day.
-See 20 fathom depth restriction above.
+No retention or possession seaward of 20 fathoms June 1 through July 31, see 20 fathom depth restriction above for more information.
+New for 2023, in May, June, and July the possession limit for copper rockfish, quillback rockfish, and vermilion rockfish is 0.

-East of Bonilla-Tatoosh line: Open year round.
+East of Bonilla-Tatoosh line: Open year-round.
 No minimum size.
-Daily limit 6, only Black and Blue rockfish may be retained.
+Daily limit 7, the following species may be retained: black rockfish, blue/deacon rockfish, yellowtail rockfish and widow rockfish.

 Marine Area 4 (Neah Bay) east of the Bonilla-Tatoosh line: Open year round.
-Minimum size 18 inches.
+No minimum size.
 Daily limit 1

 Closed to retention